National mandatory vaccination

 · Subject to vaccination

-√ It is for all infants and young children.
+√ It is for all infants and young children aged 12 and younger.

 · Standard vaccination time

-√ It is recommended to be vaccinated within one month of birth.
+√ One dose is to be administered within one month of birth.

 2. Hepatitis B